udellgroup/MIMICIII-Health-Care-Research/README.md

 * ORDINAL_AGE column: the following 10 age groups are assigned to 1-10 in ascending order.
 AGE: 0-10,  AGE: 11-20, AGE: 21-30, AGE: 31-40, AGE: 41-50, AGE: 51-60, AGE: 61-70, AGE: 71-80, AGE: 81-89, AGE: 90+

 Diabetes_Numerical.csv and Diabetes_Category.csv are the same matrices.
-Diabetes_Numerical.csv column datatypes are all numbers.
-Diabetes_Category.csv column datatypes are numbers for numerical columns and categories for categorical columns
+Diabetes_Numerical.csv column data types are all numbers.
+Diabetes_Category.csv column data types are numbers for numerical columns and categories for categorical columns.

 ## Low Rank Model
 K-means clustering is used to find clusters of similar patients.
 Using low rank model, the diabetes patient matrix was fitted to k-means algorithm with different k values.
 Low rank model is used in GLRMfinal.ipynb